timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-09-13
+# Objectives for Today 2021-09-15

-- Updating the key performance indicators for the adventure.
+- Add bullet physics to the new Rally of Rockets project.
-- Updating the weekly topic on Discord and Reddit.
+- Create a physics/logic representation of the track and display the debug visuals.
-- Writing some email content for RoR drip campaign.
+- Maybe create some JoinServer handshake to get what track is being played.
-- Implement/refector to the new auth service in Rally of Rockets.
+- Start adding the rocket car physics/logic separated.

 **Purpose**

-Start getting the email campaign drip running!
+Get Rally of Rockets back to running on the new codebase, with logic separate from visuals.